Carrier Vs York: Which HVAC Brand To Choose?

 Carrier 25 VNA

 In addition, models in this series have a decibel level as low as 65.
-This means that it operates at a noise-free level, thus making it suitable for suburban areas.
+This means it operates at a noise-free level, thus making it suitable for suburban areas.

-The best AC models of Carrier are the Carrier 25 VNA (either the Variable Speed Heat Pump and AC Unit, or the Variable Speed AC Unit, both in the Infinity Series) rated 10/10.
+The best AC models of Carrier are the Carrier 25 VNA (either the Variable Speed Heat Pump and AC Unit or the Variable Speed AC Unit, both in the Infinity Series), rated 10/10.

 Are York And Carrier ACs Quiet?